Optimal Quoting under Adverse Selection and Price Reading

 \section{Informational Risk: A First-Order Perspective}

-The aim of this section is to understand the influence of informational risk on the optimal behavior of a market maker.
-To this end, we analyze the optimal control problem associated with the objective function in Eq.~\eqref{eq:LTproblem}.
-Rather than solving the problem fully, we aim to characterize the first-order effects of informational risk.
+The aim of this section is to understand the influence of informational risk on the optimal behaviour of a market maker.
+To this end, we analyse the optimal control problem associated with the objective function in Eq.~\eqref{eq:LTproblem}.
+Rather than solving the problem fully, we aim to characterise the first-order effects of informational risk.
+The results should therefore be interpreted as local comparative statics: they are most reliable when the informational risk is small and the adjusted quotes remain close to the baseline policy.
+Interactions between adverse selection and price reading only appear beyond first order and are not captured by the formulas in this section.
 We begin by presenting the Hamilton-Jacobi-Bellman (HJB) equation associated with the general model, then recall classical results in the absence of informational risk, and finally compute first-order adjustments.